 2d.
 For each untrusted AF VFL client, the NEF converts any internal identifiers to external identifiers and sends an Naf_VFLInference_Subscribe or Naf_VFLInference_Request to the untrusted AF VFL client.

+NOTE 2: For the trusted AF is acting as VFL server, the VFL client can only be the NWDAF.

 3. Each VFL Client collects its local data by using the current mechanism if the VFL Client does not have local data available already.

 4. Based on the VFL correlation ID, each VFL Client determines the VFL local model to generate the intermediate local inference results.